 Metastatic breast cancer can develop when breast cancer cells break away from the primary tumor and enter the bloodstream or lymphatic system.
 These systems carry fluids around the body.
 The cancer cells are able to travel in the fluids far from the original tumor.
 The cells can then settle and grow in a different part of the body and form new tumors.

-Sometimes, a person’s first diagnosis of breast cancer is when it has already spread.
-Doctors call this “de novo” metastatic breast cancer.
+Sometimes, a person’s first diagnosis of breast cancer is when it has already spread to other parts of the body.
+Doctors call this “de novo” metastatic breast cancer or stage IV breast cancer.

 Types of breast cancer